-This document provides a high-level overview of the WJEC GCSE Social Studies Qualification.
+This document provides a high-level overview of the proposed WJEC GCSE Social Studies Qualification.

-It is based on Qualifications Wales's Approval Criteria (gcse-social-studies-approval-criteria.pdf).
+It is based on Qualifications Wales's Approval Criteria (key sections are included in Appendix 1).
 Our qualification must meet these requirements.

 The qualification outline will provide a guide for the development of the Specification and Sample Assessment Materials (SAMs).